metal3d/wikipdfizer/README.md

     __underline text__

+Import file to split your document, you must set it in on line per document:
+    =>filename1
+    =>filename2
+    =>...

 # Options
 You may add options at top of your file.
 Each option is on a new line, begining with ":".
 Take care to not set blank line between options !